BuildOnBeam/beam-docs/README.md

 });
 ```

-In this example, we initialize an instance of Beam by passing your API key.
+In this example, we initialize an instance of Beam by passing your api key.
 We then proceed to create a Profile.
 A Profile is the Beam entity you'll be mostly interacting with.
 Each profile automatically gets assigned a wallet on the Beam blockchain.

 ---
 **View full documentation and examples on [docs.onbeam.com](https://docs.onbeam.com).**